wiremock/api-template-library/spinbot.net/index.md

 ---
 slug: "spinbot-net"
-name: "Article Rewriter and Article Extractor API"
+title: "Article Rewriter and Article Extractor API"
 provider: "spinbot.net"
 description: "Spinbot.net propose a new solution based on high technologies for faster\
   \ article spinner and extractor that you will love to use it. "